Grooming Essentials: Keeping Your Adult Dog Clean And Happy

 Brushing techniques for different coats

-When brushing your dog, start by removing any tangles or mats with a comb or dematting tool, gently working through them to avoid causing .
+When brushing your dog, start by removing any tangles or mats with a comb or dematting tool, gently working through them to avoid causing discomfort.
 Then, use the appropriate brush for their coat type to remove loose hair and debris.
-Brush in the direction of hair , using long, gentle strokes, and be sure to cover all areas of your dog's body.
+Brush in the direction of hair growth, using long, gentle strokes, and be sure to all areas of your dog's body.
 Pay extra attention to areas that are prone to tangles, such as behind the ears, under the armpits, and around the tail.
 If you encounter any resistance or discomfort from your dog, stop and try again later or seek professional help to ensure a positive grooming experience.

 Nail Trimming